pubnub/open-growth/handlers/readme.md

 The **Signals Handler** is a [Before Publish or Fire handler](https://www.pubnub.com/docs/blocks/event-handler-types#sync-et-before-pub-fire) and the **Delights Handler** is an [After Publish or Fire handler](https://www.pubnub.com/docs/blocks/event-handler-types#async-et-after-pub-fire).

 The PubNub message that is sent is called a **Signal**.
-Open Growth processes the Signals and sends **Delights** to your customers
+Open Growth processes Signals and sends **Delights** to your customers

 In Open Growth, we perform data enrichment in the Signals Handler, and send [Customer Delights](https://github.com/pubnub/open-growth/tree/master/delights) from the Delights Handler.

-Example execution flow of Open Growth for a new sign up
+Example execution flow for a new sign up:

 ![open-growth-signal-diagram](http://i.imgur.com/7KgsdV1.png)